Dre Campbell Farm

 3. Bottle Trap

-Take a bottle, preferably one large enough to fit a flameless candle inside.
+Take a bottle, preferably one large enough to hold a flameless candle.
 Cut the top off and keep it.

 Next, add strips of non-stick tape vertically to the bottom half of the bottle, allowing the bugs to climb up them.

 Therefore, put the light inside the bottle and turn it on.
-Next, put the top back on upside down, creating a funnel.
+Next, put the top back on upside down to create a funnel.

-At night, the bugs will be drawn to the light and climb inside the bottle via non-stick tape.
+At night, the bugs will be drawn to the light and climb onto the non-stick tape inside the bottle.
 However, it will be difficult for them to climb back out.

 4. Essential Oils

-Mix a couple of drops of a strong essential oil, such as citronella, mint, or tea tree, with water.
-Apply it liberally everywhere you see the bugs congregating to repel them.
+Mix a couple of drops of a strong essential oil, such as citronella, mint, or tea tree, with water to create a natural kissing bug repellent.
+Apply it around entry points, cracks, crevices, and other areas where the bugs may hide.

 5. Pyrethrin

-Pyrethrin is an organic insecticide that can be used to kill kissing bugs.
+Pyrethrin is an organic insecticide used to kill kissing bugs and other insect pests.

-Follow the package instructions for the right mix, and spray it on the bugs themselves.
+Follow the package instructions for the right mix, then spray it directly onto the bugs.

 6. Insect-Repelling Plants